What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 Green Tea Shots Recipe Without Alcohol: Step-by-Step

 I created this alcohol-free version for friends who wanted to enjoy the flavor without drinking.
-You can make delicious mocktail green tea shots using simple ingredients from any grocery store.
+You can make delicious green tea mocktail shots with simple ingredients from any grocery store.
 Here’s how to make the perfect non-alcoholic version for two people:

 Ingredients You’ll Need